openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 In order to integrate Neutron into kubernetes networking, 2 components are
 introduced: Controller and CNI Driver.
-Controller is a supervisor component responsible to maintain translation of networking relevant K8s model into the OpenStack (i.e. Neutron) model.
+Controller is a supervisor component responsible to maintain translation of networking relevant Kubernetes model into the OpenStack (i.e. Neutron) model.
 This can be considered as a centralized service (supporting HA mode in the future).
 CNI driver is responsible for binding kubernetess pods on worker nodes into